Pinniped Logo

 2. Configured a FederationDomain to issue tokens for your downstream clusters.

-3. Configured an OIDCIdentityProvider, LDAPIdentityProvider, or ActiveDirectoryIdentityProvider for the Supervisor as the source of your user’s identities.
+3. Configured an OIDCIdentityProvider, LDAPIdentityProvider, ActiveDirectoryIdentityProvider, or GitHubIdentityProvider for the Supervisor as the source of your user’s identities.
 Various examples of configuring these resources can be found in these guides.

 2. In each cluster for which you would like to use Pinniped for authentication, you have installed the Concierge.